ong/awesome-decentralized-finance/readme.md

 ## Other Awesome Lists

-If you are interested in AI search, check out this [awesome generative engine optimization awesome list](https://github.com/amplifying-ai/awesome-generative-engine-optimization).
+If you are interested in AI search, check out this [awesome generative engine optimization list](https://github.com/amplifying-ai/awesome-generative-engine-optimization).

 ## License